 Want to know how to make an A-line skirt?
 A-Line skirts are quick and easy to make and fun to wear.
-The A-line shape flatters most figures and has a slightly retro 70s feel which puts it bang on trend for vintage chic.
+The A-line shape flatters most figures and has a slightly retro 70s feel, which puts it bang on trend for vintage chic.
 If this sounds like you, then you’ll LOVE the free skirt pattern below!

-Here’s a fantastic free skirt pattern taken from the book Stitch by Stitch by Deborah Moebes.
+Here’s a fantastic free skirt pattern from the book Stitch by Stitch by Deborah Moebes.
 This is the perfect skirt to make while learning how to make an A-line skirt!

 Choose your size and download your free A-line skirt pattern